-Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.2.3, p.114 Advisory Committee Note to FRE 803(2) (b) Evaluative statements and opinions.
+Michigan Court Rules Practice: Evidence, § 803.2.3 Advisory Committee Note to FRE 803(2)

+b.
+Evaluative statements and opinions.
 Evaluative statements and opinions, not permissible under present sense impression, do, or at least, can, "relate" to a startling event, and can be admitted.
 As stated by Professor Graham, "that the statement contains an opinion, provides details of the event or condition, accuses someone of committing a crime, or is self serving" matters not in terms of whether or not it "relates" to the startling event.

-2 Graham, Handbook of Federal Evidence (4th ed), § 803.2, p.391 Advisory Committee Note to FRE 803(2) 2 McCormick, Evidence (4th Ed.), § 272, p.222 McLaughlin v Vinzant, 522 F2d 488 (CA 1, 1975)
+7 Graham, Handbook of Federal Evidence (7th Ed), § 803.2 Advisory Committee Note to FRE 803(2) 2 McCormick, Evidence (7th Ed.), § 272 McLaughlin v Vinzant, 522 F2d 488 (CA 1, 1975)

-(5) Hearsay Within Hearsay.
+5. Hearsay within hearsay.
 Though unlikely, if the statement contains hearsay statements of others, a second hearsay exception would be required to justify admission of this "hearsay within hearsay."

-cf. Robinson, Longhofer, Ankers, Michigan Court Rules Practice: Evidence, § 803.1, p.110-111
+cf. Michigan Court Rules Practice: Evidence,§ 803.1

-(6) Timing and the "Under The Stress Of Excitement Caused By The Event or Condition" Requirement.
+6. Timing and the "under the stress of excitement caused by the event or condition" requirement.
 The Advisory Committee Note to FRE 803(2) observes that with respect to the time element "the standard of measure is the duration of the state of excitement....Obviously there are no pat answers and the character of the transaction or event will largely determine the significance of the time factor."
 Other factors include "the age and condition of the declarant, the presence or absence of self-interest, and whether the statement was volunteered or in response to a question," none of which are determinative standing alone.
 The stress of excitement can last for hours, and even days.
 As stated in Straight, "The focus of MRE 803(2), given a startling event, is whether the declarant spoke while still under the stress caused by the startling event.
 Because the justification for this rule is lack of capacity to fabricate rather than the lack of time to fabricate, which is the justification for the present sense impression exception...'the period of acceptable time will frequently be considerably longer' under 803(2) than is acceptable under 803(1)."